 The consequences of a Virginia manslaughter conviction depend on the circumstances.
 But the possible penalties are:

-All drivers convicted of vehicular manslaughter are looking at permanent license revocation.
+All drivers convicted of vehicular manslaughter are looking at permanent license revocation, though reinstatement is possible after five years.

 Vehicular manslaughter is a serious criminal charge.
 If you’ve been arrested for vehicular manslaughter—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.